 Remember, even your insurance company isn’t on your side.
 You need to be carefully agreeing to anything, especially in writing.

 9 | Never Talk About Your Claim On Facebook

 Using social media after an accident can be risky.
 Any information you choose to share could be helping insurance companies build a case against you.

 Insurance adjusters use social media to spy on claimants.
 They look for updates and photographs that contradict your claim.
 They even seize on innocent posts and pictures they think they can twist to weaken your credibility.

 Be wary of sharing updates about your accident or medical condition on social media.
 Even seemingly simple updates about your life could cause problems with your claim.

 Suppose a Facebook friend comments on a status you post and asks how you are feeling.
 If you say you’re feeling better, an insurer who finds that post may argue that your injuries aren’t that serious.

-Even seemingly unrelated, normal posts might be twisted by the insurance companies.
-A photo of a hobby, trip, or special occasion after the accident can be used to make it look like the injury hasn’t affected your life – even if it clearly has.
+Even seemingly unrelated, the insurance companies might twist normal posts.
+A photo of a hobby, trip, or special occasion after the accident can be used to make it look like the injury hasn’t affected your life, even if it clearly has.